flori/betterplace_apidocs/sections/client_details.md

       <td>10100</td>
       <td>How many cents are donated already to all client projects.
 Calculation based on open_amount_in_cents and requested_amount_in_cents.

 Therefore it includes the money of the client-pool-fundraising-event that still has to be forwarded to one of the client-projects-needs.
+It also includes external donations that project manager can add to projects.

+Remember: This includes all donations to projects of this client even those that are donated via betterplace.org or other channels.
 </td>
     </tr>
     <tr>